What Happens On The Day - FAQ's

 Transition is the big fenced off holding pen for participants’ bikes and it is the ‘change over point’.
 The Transition area is organised according to swim cap colour.
 Bikes will need to be lined up with the flag matching your child’s swim cap colour and your additional equipment kept to the side of the bike.

-All bikes & equipment need to be in Transition at 8.15am (for Sunday events) and 9.15am (for Wednesday events).
+All bikes & equipment need to be in Transition by 8.15am (for Sunday events) and 9.15am (for Wednesday events).

 When a participant comes from the swim, they will 'change over' to the bike ride.
 When they finish the bike ride, they will come back to transition to 'change over' to the run.